List of German inventions and discoveries

 Georgius Agricola gave chemistry its modern name.
 He is generally referred to as the father of mineralogy and as the founder of geology as a scientific discipline, while Justus von Liebig is considered one of the principal founders of organic chemistry.
 Otto Hahn is the father of radiochemistry and discovered nuclear fission, the scientific and technological basis for the utilization of atomic energy.
 Emil Behring, Ferdinand Cohn, Paul Ehrlich, Robert Koch, Friedrich Loeffler and Rudolph Virchow were among the key figures in the creation of modern medicine, while Koch and Cohn were also founders of microbiology.

 Johannes Kepler was one of the founders and fathers of modern astronomy, the scientific method, natural and modern science.
 Wilhelm Röntgen discovered X-rays.
 Albert Einstein introduced the special relativity and general relativity theories for light and gravity in 1905 and 1915 respectively.
 Along with Max Planck, he was instrumental in the creation of modern physics with the introduction of quantum mechanics, in which Werner Heisenberg and Max Born later made major contributions.
 Einstein, Planck, Heisenberg and Born all received a Nobel Prize for their scientific contributions; from the award's inauguration in 1901 until 1956, Germany led the total Nobel Prize count.
-Today the country is third with 115 winners.
+Today the country is ranked third with 115 winners.

 The movable-type printing press was invented by German blacksmith Johannes Gutenberg in the 15th century.
 In 1997, Time Life magazine picked Gutenberg's invention as the most important of the second millennium.
 In 1998, the A&E Network ranked Gutenberg as the most influential person of the second millennium on their "Biographies of the Millennium" countdown.

 The following is a list of inventions, innovations or discoveries known or generally recognised to be German.